zhangjinde/sendfiled/doc/messages.md

-1. In response to the first request (*Open File*), the server [opens][opening_files] the file and responds with the file metadata and a unique identifying token in message of type sfd_open_file_info on the [Status Channel][status_channel]. *It does not start transferring the file data.*
+1. In response to the first request (*Open File*), the server [opens][opening_files] the file and responds with the file metadata and a unique identifying token in message of type sfd_file_info on the [Status Channel][status_channel]. *It does not start transferring the file data.*

 2. Once the server receives the second request (*Send Open File*), the server